Teradata/covalent/docs/GETTING_STARTED.md

 If you are using the Angular CLI, support for compiling Sass to css is built-in but you have to add a new entry to the "styles" list in .angular-cli.json pointing to the theme file and the platform.css as follows:

-### Using platform.css:
+## Covalent Utility Classes

+This is an **optional** set of CSS classes that will help to speed up development and standardize  your application.

+### Add via platform.css

-- The core covalent styles need to be included either in your `index.html` or as a new entry to the "styles" list in .angular-cli.json load the Material Design font in your `index.html`.
+The covalent utility CSS classes can be included via `platform.css` file either in your `index.html` or as a new entry to the "styles" list in .angular-cli.json

 **src/index.html**
 ```html